dukeblue1994-glitch/aegislab/README.md

    - **Note:** Everything binds to `127.0.0.1` and is for single-machine lab use only.

 ## Tech highlights
+- **DevSecOps**: Multi-stage CI/CD with security scanning (Bandit, Safety, Trivy), code quality enforcement, and automated testing
+- **Security**: Sigma rule validation, vulnerability scanning, compliance checking, ethical use documentation
-- Python 3.11, Docker Compose, OpenSearch (optional), Sigma-like YAML rules, Markdown report generator, unit tests.
+- Python 3.11, Docker Compose, OpenSearch (optional), Sigma-like YAML rules, Markdown report generator, comprehensive test suite.
 - MIT Licensed.
-Clear Code of Conduct and Ethics included.
+Clear Code of Conduct, Security Policy, and Contributing Guidelines included.

 ## Ethics & Scope
 This repo is for **legal training**.
 All traffic is synthetic.
 Do not point any component at systems you do not own or manage with written permission.